Terms of Service

 "You", "User" refers to any individual or entity accessing or using the Platform.

-"Content" means any audio, images, text, metadata, comments, or other material uploaded, submitted, or transmitted through the Platform.
+"Content" means any audio, images, text, metadata, comments, lyrics, tags, or other material uploaded, submitted, or transmitted through the Platform.

 "Artist Content" means music tracks, releases, cover artwork, lyrics, and associated metadata uploaded by users in an artist capacity.